NerdyGamerB0i/NexusModsCustomSearchEngines/README.md

 ## Notes
-If you add `&BH=0` to the end of the URL, it will sort the mods by downloads descending, but Nexus Mods is super script heavy, so I've omitted it from the search URL because sometimes it'll redirect you to a prior search result.
+If you add `&BH=0` to the end of the URL, it will sort the mods by downloads descending, however Nexus Mods is super script heavy, and I've omitted it from the search URL because sometimes it'll cause you to be redirected to a prior search result for some reason.